BFA Costume Design

 About the interview

-You will interview one-on-one with the faculty head of the program to which you are applying.
+You will interview one-on-one with a faculty member from the department to which you are applying.
 We believe that during the interview, the questions you have for us are as important as the questions we have for you.
 There is no fixed format or schedule of questions for the interview, so you will be evaluated as an individual by an individual.
 The faculty member who conducts the interview will be interested in your theatre experiences, academic record, personal achievements, extracurricular activities and plans for your artistic future.
-The best preparation for the interview is to be curious; come with plenty of questions about courses, instructors, programs of study, student life and anything else you would like to discuss.
+The best preparation for the interview is to be curious; come with plenty of questions about courses, instructors, student life and anything else you would like to discuss.

 About the portfolio

-The best way to put together a portfolio is to select 10 to 20 pieces from your work which demonstrate your strength and depth in areas of theatrical/artistic interest and the range of your visual abilities and exposure.
+The best way to put together a portfolio is to select 10 to 20 pieces from your work which demonstrate the strength, depth, and range of your theatrical/artistic abilities and exposure.
 The selection of pieces in you portfolio tells us a great deal about you, so thoughtfully and carefully choose those pieces you think best show your talent and potential for further development.